Arun Singh (politician, born 1944): Early life and education

+Career

+After completing his MA in 1971, Arun Singh joined The Metal Box Company and later Reckitt and Coleman.
+In 1984, he was elected as an MP from Uttar Pradesh, serving in the Rajya Sabha until 1988.

 Singh drew some negative attention for leaving the government before the arrival of the Bofors scandal.
 Singh left the government without explanation.
 Singh maintained that he had not received any money from the company.

 At the time of Kargil war, NDA defence minister Jaswant Singh brought him back as his advisor.